 So a hard M90 became the sun, through a 1/2 CTS.
 We only just got the light high enough to go through a 3rd floor window!
 We hazed up the room to get that steamy vibe and hit it through.
 Job done :)

 Mum was still in complete shadow, and my plan was to bring the M18 in hard.
-But on the day, it was going to be a real challenge to get that angle working, plus I was mindful of it then just smashing into dad.
+But on the day, it was going to be a real challenge to get that angle working, plus I was more mindful of it than just smashing into dad.
 So in the end, we boomed over the LiteMat 2L, which I warmed up a tad.
-It’s worth mentioning at this point just how incredibly useful these ultra lightweight LED mats are.
-In the past, this would have been something like a Diva, and there’s no way I could have double armed it over like we did here!
+It’s worth mentioning at this point just how incredibly useful these ultra-lightweight LED mats are.
+In the past, this would have been something like a Diva, and there’s no way I could have double-armed it over as we did here!

 Last scene of a very long day and thankfully it was an easy one.
 The office was tiny, so we pretty much had one choice of angle.
 We hit the M90 through the 6×6, which made it very film noir :) So to bring up Dad’s level, we put a Litemat 2 directly behind him, then bounced that off a polly board in front.

 Overall, I’m very happy with what we got done in one day with a small crew.
-As always, there’s things I’d like to go back and do a bit differently, but if there wasn’t, I’d be worried!
-Client was very happy and that’s about the best you can hope for really!
-Hopefully this post has been useful to you if you are approaching a similar shoot.
+As always, there are things I’d like to go back and do a bit differently, but if there wasn’t, I’d be worried!
+The client was very happy and that’s about the best you can hope for really!
+Hopefully, this post has been useful to you if you are approaching a similar shoot.

-Thank you to Don McVey and all of members for making our filmmakers’ community a place of growth.
-If you’re not a member, I invite you to step inside the Inner Circle and see what we can do for you.
+Thank you to Don McVey and all of the members for making our filmmakers’ community a place of growth.
+If you’re not a member, I invite you to step inside the Filmmakers Academy and see what we can do for you.